awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables-session.md

   + For DASH, MediaTailor obtains the duration value from the period's event duration, if one is specified\.
 Otherwise, it uses the default value\.
 + **\[session\.avail\_duration\_secs\]** – the duration in seconds of the ad availability slot\.
 MediaTailor determines this value the same way it determines `[session.avail_duration_ms]`\.
 + **\[session\.client\_ip\]** – the remote IP address that the MediaTailor request came from\.
 If the `X-forwarded-for` header is set, then that value is what MediaTailor uses for the `client_ip`\.
 + **\[session\.id\]** – a unique numeric identifier for the current playback session\.
-All requests that a player makes during a session have the same value for this field, so it can be used for ADS fields that are intended to correlate requests for a single viewing\.
+All requests that a player makes for a session have the same id, so it can be used for ADS fields that are intended to correlate requests for a single viewing\.
 + **\[session\.referer\]** – usually, the URL of the page that is hosting the video player\.
 MediaTailor sets this variable to the value of the `Referer` header that the player used in its request to MediaTailor\.
-If the player doesn't include this header, MediaTailor leaves the **\[session\.referer\]** empty\.
+If the player doesn't provide this header, MediaTailor leaves the **\[session\.referer\]** empty\.
 If you use a CDN or proxy in front of the manifest endpoint and you want this variable to appear, proxy the correct header from the player here\.
 + **\[session\.user\_agent\]** – the `User-Agent` header that MediaTailor received from the player’s session initialization request\.
 If you're using a CDN or proxy in front of the manifest endpoint, you must proxy the correct header from the player here\.
 + **\[session\.uuid\]** – alternative to **\[session\.id\]**\.
 This is a unique identifier for the current playback session, such as the following: